ahmadsolehin/Drop-down-Country-State-City-Api/README.md

 - a few line of code
 - manipulate and design originally by ahmad solehin
 - plug and play
+- remember this code only works on webbased and not in phonegap/ionic/native apps

 ## screenshot